 - What are their symptoms?

-- Are there any risk factors (e.g. lifestyle/family history etc) that can be identified?
+- Are there any risk factors that can be identified? (e.g. lifestyle/family history)

-For example, in a diabetic patient, they may describe feeling very tired, urinating often and feeling very thirsty.
+For example, a diabetic patient may describe feeling very tired, urinating often and feeling very thirsty.

 Tip: Practice taking concise histories to get the timing right.
 In OSCE stations, timing is crucial and you do not want to spend all your time taking a history when you are meant to be explaining a diagnosis!
 A rough guide would be to keep the introduction and brief history between 1-2 minutes maximum.

 Following a brief history, it is important to gauge the patient’s knowledge of their condition.
-Some patients may have a family member with diabetes and therefore have a fairly good understanding of what the condition entails (be careful to differentiate between insulin dependent and non-insulin dependent).
-Other patients may have heard of diabetes but only have a vague understanding of the important details.
-Crucially, the patient sitting before you may not even know at this point that they have diabetes – you may be the first person to inform them of the diagnosis.
+Some patients may have a family member with diabetes and therefore have a fairly good understanding of what the condition entails (be careful to differentiate between insulin-dependent and non-insulin-dependent).
+Other patients may have heard of diabetes, but only have a vague understanding of the important details.
+The patient sitting before you may not even know at this point that they have diabetes – you may be the first person to inform them of the diagnosis.

-Due to these reasons, it is important to start with some open-ended questions.
+Due to these reasons, it is important to start with open questioning.
 Good examples include:

 - “What do you know about diabetes?”

-- “What has been explained to you so far about diabetes?”
+- “What has been explained to you about diabetes so far?”

 At this stage, primarily focus on listening to the patient.
 It may also be helpful to give positive feedback as the patient talks (i.e. should a patient demonstrate some understanding, reinforce this knowledge with encouraging words and non-verbal communication such as nodding).